Year4000/Y4KLauncher/README.md

-SK's Minecraft Launcher
+Year4000's Launcher
 =======================

-SK's Minecraft Launcher is a custom Minecraft launcher with support for easy addon installation and more.
+Year4000's Launcher is a modified version of SK's Minecraft Launcher.

 Compiling